-Orthodox medical experts estimate that 30 percent of fatal heart attacks are avoidable with healthy lifestyle changes.
+Orthodox medical experts estimate that a large percentage of fatal heart attacks are avoidable with lifestyle changes.
 They go on to claim that two-thirds of patients who have already suffered a heart attack don’t make the necessary lifestyle shift to prevent another one.
-1

 But I’m convinced that this 30 percent figure far underestimates the control we have over our health.
 I believe 90 percent of heart attacks may be avoidable, but only about 10 percent of us know how to do this.

 That’s due in large part to these 13 sneaky factors that could be setting you up for heart disease without a single clue…

 1. Thyroid, adrenal, and sex hormone imbalances.
 We know that low testosterone levels correspond with increased heart attack risk.
 European endocrinologists have known for years that low thyroid function is a major contributor to heart disease.
 The Adrenal gland is where some of the sex steroid hormones are produced (androgens and estrogens) as well as your stress hormone, cortisol.
 When you drive down your cortisol production by chronic uncontrolled stress, your heart disease risk goes up and you age much quicker.

 2. Digestive enzyme deficiency and low stomach acid contribute to constipation and an unhealthy intestinal microbiome.

 3. Constipation and an unhealthy intestinal microbiome can cause inflammation and changes in the production of short-chain fatty acids — metabolites normally produced in the gut that regulate renin, an enzyme that helps regulate blood pressure.